Mohsin Dawar safe after attack on vehicle in North Waziristan’s Miranshah

 Zeb said security guards accompanying Dawar responded with gunfire, adding that the attackers used sub-machine guns (SMGs) in the assault.

-The DPO said an additional contingent of police had been sent to the NDM leader after the attack.
+The DPO said an additional police contingent had been provided to the NDM leader after the attack.

-Separately, in a social media post, the NDM said terrorism had been increasing in Waziristan and Khyber Pakhtunkhwa due to the policies of the state regarding the Taliban.
+Separately, in a social media post, the NDM said terrorism had been increasing in Waziristan and Khyber Pakhtunkhwa due to the state’s policies regarding the Taliban.

 “How will a level playing field be provided to Mohsin Dawar in such a dangerous environment?” it asked, demanding an immediate investigation into the attack.
 The party added that the local administration was responsible for making security arrangements for candidates contesting in the upcoming general elections.